 WHY Do You Want to Surprise Your Child?

-Who’s In On the Surprise?
+Who’s in on the Surprise?

 Also many kids won’t appreciate that you planned something special without them.
-They may have hurt feelings knowing that you were keeping secrets with their teacher/grandparent/friends behind their back.
+They may have hurt feelings knowing that you were keeping secrets with their teacher, family member or friend behind their back.
 It won’t matter to them the reasoning, they may be upset all the same.

 Know Your Child Before You Plan a Surprise